Kiss It Better: Commercial performance

-In the United States, "Kiss It Better" debuted at number eighty on the US Billboard Hot 100, following the release of the song's music video.
+In the United States, "Kiss It Better" debuted at number 80 on the US Billboard Hot 100 chart dating April 23, 2016, following the release of the song's music video.
 Its debut was driven primarily by streaming (73 percent of its chart points), which saw a 31 percent to 4.8 million U.S. streams.
 It also opened at number thirty-six on the US Pop Songs, marking Rihanna's record-extending 43rd entry.
-It eventually peaked at number sixty-two on the Billboard Hot 100.
-Though it was the promotional focus at pop radio, "Kiss It Better" reached as far as number twenty-four on the Pop Songs chart, leading Def Jam Recordings to release "Needed Me" - an initially "urban radio priority" - to pop radio as well, due to its success.
+It eventually peaked at number 62 on the chart dating May 28, 2016 and spent a total of 12 weeks on the Hot 100.
+Though it was the promotional focus at pop radio, "Kiss It Better" reached as far as number twenty-four on the Pop Songs chart, leading Def Jam Recordings to release "Needed Me" – an initially "urban radio priority" – to pop radio as well, due to its success.
 As of January 2021, "Kiss It Better" has accumulated over one 360 million and 313,000 downloads in the United States.

 Although the single did not manage to chart on the New Zealand chart, it did manage to chart at number three on the New Zealand Heatseekers chart, which comprises that week's fastest-rising titles outside the Top 40 Singles Chart.
 In Australia, the song only spent one week inside the ARIA Charts, reaching number forty-eight.
 In the United Kingdom, the song fared better, spending 13 weeks inside the UK Singles Chart; it debuted at number fifty-one on the chart dated April 14, 2016, after the music video's release.
 A week later, the song descended to number sixty, before moving to number fifty-seven.
 After two weeks fluctuating on the charts, the song managed to move to number forty-six, which became its peak position.
 It later remained seven further weeks on the chart.